vcokltfre/bot-tutorial/docs/part3.md

 - `async def hello_world(ctx: commands.Context):` defines a hello_world function that takes 1 argument - ctx - which is a Context object that's passed with **every** command.
 All commands will be passed a Context object as their first argument.
 - `await ctx.send("Hello, world!")` makes an API call to Discord to send a message to the channel the command was run in with the content "Hello, world!"

-Next, we need to run the bot with ts token that you got from the developer portal in [part 1](./part1.md):
+Next, we need to run the bot with its token that you got from the developer portal in [part 1](./part1.md):

 ```py
 bot.run("your_token_here")